Vegan Certification for Truth in Labeling Laws:

 Protecting the consumer.
 This is a primary goal of BeVeg International (BeVeg), the leader in vegan certification.
 The BeVeg vegan certification trademark stands for the independent verification of quality and integrity, and products and services that carry the vegan mark represent unmatched reliability for meeting the strictest of vegan standards.

-A Single Global Vegan Standard that Standardizes Vegan Claims Worldwide.
-A One World Standard for Vegan Claims that is Reliable, Accountable, Credible and Binding as Recognized by World Accreditation Forums.
+A Single Global Vegan Certification Standard that Standardizes Vegan Label Claims Worldwide.
+A One World Standard for Vegan Claims that is Reliable, Accountable, Credible and Binding as Recognized by World Accreditation Forums that helps form and shape Vegan Label Laws internationally.

 To download a PDF version of this white paper, click here